Commercial Plumbing Bexley — Verified Commercial Plumbers

 Ensures correct hot water distribution temperatures.
 Thermostatic mixing valves at commercial outlets must be set correctly — limiting outlet temperature for scalding prevention while ensuring distribution temperatures remain adequate to inhibit legionella growth.

 Advises on infrequently used outlets.
-HSE guidance states that outlets on hot and cold systems should be used at least weekly to maintain flow and minimise stagnation.
+HSE guidance is that infrequently used outlets should be flushed regularly, commonly at least weekly under written control schemes where required by the risk assessment.
 A plumber installing or modifying a commercial system should flag any outlet that will see infrequent use.

 Installs and maintains backflow prevention.
 Commercial premises with multiple water uses — including appliances, hoses and non-domestic connections — require appropriate backflow prevention devices to protect the wholesome water supply.